 Psychotherapy often involves a programme of regular sessions with the therapist.

-Access to NHS psychotherapy services can be through a referral from a GP or arranged privately.
+Access to psychotherapy services can be through a referral from a GP or arranged privately.

 How does psychotherapy help?

 Psychotherapy helps people with a mental health disorder:

 - Understand the behaviours, emotions, and ideas that contribute to his or her problem.

 - Understand and identify the life problems or events -- like a major illness, a death in the family, a loss of a job or a divorce, that contribute to their problem and help them understand which aspects of those problems they may be able to solve or improve.

 - Regain a sense of control and pleasure in life.

 Therapy can be given in a variety of formats, including:

 - Individual: This therapy involves only the patient and the therapist.

 - Group: Two or more patients may participate in therapy at the same time.
 Patients are able to share experiences and learn that others feel the same way, and have had the same experiences.